Instant Pot Mashed Potatoes

 This post may contain affiliate links.
 Please read our disclosure policy.

-Final instant pot mashed potatoes served with extra butter
+A bowl of instant pot mashed potatoes with garnish and butter.

 Ingredients to make the recipe laid out on white board